 What are the risks to the status quo in efforts to eradicate poverty?
 MicroAid uses the example of a loan for livestock on their website.
 What if one of your animals dies?
 Do you know how much to charge for the milk, cheese, or wool?
 If one receives a loan and purchases livestock without any previous funding for hands-on training and market research regarding this business, they can quickly end up back to the drawing board and in debt when missteps or unforeseen events occur.

 Beresford and Wardana note that with the right business idea, a poor entrepreneur in a developing country “can increase their family income and eradicate poverty themselves.”
-They point out that MicroAid does not actually provide start up capital, but focuses on facilitating opportunities to learn or improve a home enterprise or small business skill, for example, this project selling cookies and cakes.
+They point out that MicroAid does not actually provide start up capital, but focuses on facilitating opportunities to learn or improve a home enterprise or small business skill.

 What is unique about MicroAid’s approach to eradicating poverty?